sansomlab/spatialhub/examples/workflow_cosmx_mouse_gut_part2.md

 ## Option 1: Using image-based tools

+Image-based segmentation tools rely on the fluorescence microscopy image acquired on the `CosMx` device to define cell types.
+Note that any registered microscopy image could also be used (work in progress in the Hallou lab).
+The default `AtoMx` mask itself is derived from `cellpose`.

+### SOPA-cellpose

 For re-segmentation using image-based tools, **`spatialhub` currently builds on top of the [`SOPA`](https://gustaveroussy.github.io/sopa/) implementation of [`cellpose`](https://cellpose.readthedocs.io/en/latest/).
 We thus recommend reading the documentation for both tools for additional details.**

 > [!NOTE]
 > `SOPA` is well suited to enable fast re-segmentation, since it patches the image and parallelize the segmentation to run on each patch before (properly) stitching the segmentation mask pieces into one (unlike `AtoMx` tools, which just append pieces of the segmentation mask next to each other without resolving conflicts at the boundaries).
 At this stage, we have only implemented the `cellpose` tool from `SOPA` into `spatialhub`, but the `sopa_segment_img` pipeline could be expanded to cover more tools (please refer to `SOPA` Read The Docs for available image-based segmentation tools).

-After running `spatialhub ashlar`, you can readily run the `sopa_segment_img` within the same directory, since the input files will be fetched from the `zarr.dir` directory created by Ashlar, using the following commands:
+After running `spatialhub ashlar` with the `create_zarr` parameter set to True, you can readily run the `sopa_segment_img` pipeline within the same directory, since the input files will be fetched from the `zarr.dir` directory created by Ashlar, using the following commands:

 ```
 spatialhub sopa_segment_img config